fenago/apache-cassandra/lab_8.md

 can be done with the `REVOKE` command:

 ```
-REVOKE MODIFY ON KEYSPACE packt_test FROM data_reader;
+REVOKE MODIFY ON KEYSPACE fenago_test FROM data_reader;
 ```

 ### Other CQL commands